akoskm/react-crash-course/README.md

 # Motivation

-You often read online, "just make a project".
-While I'm a big believer of learning by doing, "just making a project" can take anywhere from days to weeks.
+The "just make a project" advice is common, but it can take days to weeks to execute.

+Why?

 The React ecosystem is *vast*.

 Should I go with Remix, Next.js or maybe Astro, or just stick to Create React App?

 Should I use a UI library like daisyUI, or maybe TailwindCSS.

 You can spend a ton of time to pick the best tools, **without** actually building anything.